HwangTaehyun/react-native-lottie-splash-screen/README.md

 ## Expo bare workflow!!

 It's really annoying to resolve issues with expo bare workflow because I do not use this 🥲.
 But a lot of developers want to use this project to expo bare workflow.
-So, If you managed to this, please star and follow me.
+So, If you managed to this, please star and share this project!
 That's a really big energy to me! :rocket::rocket::rocket:

 1. You should use XCode 14.2 because there's some build issue.